elliotmangini/blog-python-notetaker/README.md

             \U0001F6A8\U0001F6A8\U0001F6A8 \n \U0001F6A8\U0001F6A8\U0001F6A8")
 ```

-Using a few variables we print relevant information along the way and color code it in the terminal:
+Using a few variables we also set things up to print relevant information to the console, our simple UI, and color code it as well:

 ```py
 folder_count = 0